Anique01/FoundationsCourse_OdinProject/LandingPage/README.md

 **Solution:**
 After doing a quick Google search, I found out I could adjust the opacity of the text by using `opacity: ;`.
 I played around with the different numbers and came out on 0.7.
 This helped me achieve a closer match to the layout’s color.

+### 2. Flexbox Alignment Issues

+**Problem:**
+I had trouble figuring out how to get the flexbox to flex correctly.
+The layout was not aligning as expected, and some elements were not positioned properly.

+**Solution:**
+After doing some Google research, I realized the issue was related to how I had structured my flex container and its child elements.
+By adjusting the `.left` and `.right` classes, I was able to correct the alignment and make the flexbox behave as intended.